 A business consultant will explain why one bike is superior to another, teach you how to ride the bike, and if necessary, ride the bike for you.”

+Indeed, there are many things a business coach can do for you.
 There’s no right or wrong, or better or worse way when it comes to choosing the right advisor for your business.
 It’s up to you to reflect on your business’s challenges and needs and determine whether you need a business coach, consultant, or both.

 When do I need a business coach?